VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

-# Documentation Has Moved!
+# Readme

-Please go to https://super-smash-bros-ultimate-shine-on.netlify.app/ for project documentation.
+Please go to https://smashbrosshineon.com/ for project documentation.

 This GitHub repo will remain open for the Discussions tab.